sph-mn/sph-sp/other/documentation/sc-manual.md

 (sp-define-event* (name duration) body ...)
 ~~~

-* defines an event prepare function, name-prepare
+* defines an event prepare function, {name}-prepare
-* defines a variable, name-event
+* defines a variable, {name}-event
-* sets name-event.end if duration was given
+* sets {name}-event.end if duration was given
-* sets name-event.prepare to name-prepare
+* sets {name}-event.prepare to {name}-prepare
-* adds the local variable _event available in body
+* adds the local variable _event of type sp-event-t* available in body
-* _event is the currently prepared event and of type sp-event-t*
+* _event is the currently prepared event instance
-* adds the local variable _duration to body
+* adds the local variable _duration to body, set to (event.end - event.start)
-* _event:prepare is 0. calls _event:prepare if set in body
+* _event:prepare will be automatically called if set in body
 * otherwise like sp-define*

 ## sp-define-group*